genidma/teatime-accessibility/README.md

 # Run with custom duration and exit delay
 python3 test_short_timer.py --duration 10 --exit-delay 3

+# Run with duration in seconds instead of minutes
+python3 test_short_timer.py --duration 30 --use-seconds
 ```

 This script is ideal for quickly testing the basic timer functionality without waiting for a full-length timer.